Rinho4444/House-Price-Prediction/README.md

 ## 3️⃣ Data Analysis

 ### Data:
-- **Raw data**: The data set that we used was [House Sales in King County, USA](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction) from Kaggle.
+- **Data set**: The data set that we used was [House Sales in King County, USA](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction) from Kaggle.
 But, our teachers had already split the data set into three: X_train, y_train and X_test, in which X_train and y_train were used to train the model, and X_test would be used as the data set to produce the predicted house sales for scoring and ranking teams in AI4B class.
--  **Processed Data**: Cleaned and feature-engineered dataset ready for model training.
+-  **Key Feature**:

 ### 📊 Exploratory Data Analysis (EDA)
 To understand our dataset better and prepare it for modeling, we conducted several visual analyses: